jhannemann/pong/instructions/pong.md

 On Windows or MacOS,
 download the latest version of Python 3 from the [Python website](https://www.python.org/downloads/).
-On Linux, install it using your distibution's package manager.
+On Linux, install it using your distribution's package manager.

 pygame installation is done via `pip`, the *Package Installer for Python*.